Sunflowerblerd

 She only had one piercing in each of her small, plump earlobes, though, and her dark, curly hair was in a simple but distinct form of woven rows running from the front of her head to the nape of her neck.

-She’s Black, by the way.
+She was Black, by the way.
 Or African American.
-Whichever term applies.
+Whichever term applied.

 As she was winding up her laptop cord, she noticed the girl sitting in the far corner of the store.

-Like Octavia, she didn’t seem out of place, though her clothes did seem a bit more professional than that of the average store patron.
+Octavia first noticed her because her clothing looked a bit more professional than that of the average store patron.

-Octavia noticed a small shudder of the girl’s delicate shoulders as if she was fighting to hold back tears.
+A small shudder of the girl’s delicate shoulders told Octavia she was fighting to hold back tears.

-“Hi,” she said simply, dropping into the chair across from her without invitation.
+“Hi,” she said simply, dropping into the chair across from the girl without invitation.

 The girl’s head jerked up.
 She quickly brushed away the glistening drops that were just beading on the edges of her eyes.